chpc-tech-eval/scc/tutorial1/README.md

 <p align="center"><img alt="Linux basic networking on workstation." src="./resources/headnode_systemd_resolved.png" width=900 /></p>

+> [!CAUTION]
+> It is **CRITICAL** that you are always aware and sure which node or server your are working on.
+As you can see in the examples above, you can run *similar* commands in a Linux terminal on your workstation, on the console prompt of your headnode, and as you will see later, on the console prompt of your compute node.

 ### Failed SSH Brute Force Login Attempts

 talk about tarpitting and stateful firewall